 Event-based output port control

-Alarm notifications
+Alarm notification

 Track device data and activities with the Device Data Logging function